CaptainPants/nodep-multipart-parser/readme.md

 * The underlying multipart parsing class [MultipartParser](doc/multipart.md) which will take a **DataView** (wrapping an **ArrayBuffer**) and break it into parts according to a given boundary string.
 * Convenient conversion between **string**, **Blob**, **ArrayBuffer**, and **DataView** via the [Data](doc/data.md) class.
 This class is similar to the modern **Response** class, but supports older browsers.
 * Some [header utilities](doc/headers.md) for dealing with raw headers, content-type and content-disposition headers (includind extended parameters).
-* A light-weight [HttpClient](doc/client.md) that brings a promise-based interface and more comprehensive interfaces to HTTP content over the top of XMLHttpRequest.
+* A light-weight [HttpClient](doc/httpclient.md) that brings a promise-based interface and more comprehensive interfaces to HTTP content over the top of XMLHttpRequest.
-* Optional [polyfill](doc/polyfills.md) for AbortController to support aborting Http requests for HttpClient. _We recommend considering using core-js if appropriate to your use case, ast these polyfills are only intended to fill functionality required for this library._
+* Optional [polyfill](doc/polyfills.md) for AbortController to support aborting Http requests for HttpClient. _We recommend considering using core-js if appropriate to your use case, as these polyfills are only intended to fill functionality required for this library._